wandss/FileNetPEAPI/README.md

 launched = pe.startWorkflow(wf_name='ICNSequentialDocumentApproval',
                             Approvers='destinated_user1, destinated_user2' )
 ```
-*To send for more than one user, write user_names separated by ', ' comma and space like:*
+*To send for more than one user, write user_names separated by ', ' (comma and space) like:*
 **Approvers = 'user1, user2, ..., userX'**
+*It is also possible to use Directory Groups as parameter*

 ####Setting users and values for data field:
 ```python